 A Quality Monitoring and Evaluation (QME) sub-committee will be responsible for quality assurance of the study, will monitor all phases of the study and will conduct formative, process and outcome evaluation.
-The QME sub-committee will include the principal investigators, senior field personnel, site coordinators and external evaluators.
+The QME sub-committee will include the principal investigator, site coordinators and external evaluators.
 Progress of the study will be monitored through regular appraisal by the QME sub-committee.
-Each site will be visited by an external evaluator twice in a year.
-This will help to maintain the timeline of the study.